jesseduffield/horcrux/README.md

 A) This uses the [Shamir Secret Sharing Scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) to break an encryption key into parts that can be recombined to create the original key, but only requiring a certain threshold to do so.
 I've adapted Hashicorp's implementation from their [vault repo](https://github.com/hashicorp/vault)

+Q) How is the key generated

+A) Using the Go stdlib's crypto/rand `Read` function

+## You can help!

+I don't have much time to work on Horcrux but I'm happy to review PRs.
+One issue you may want to tackle is https://github.com/jesseduffield/horcrux/issues/4 which relates to data integrity.

 ## Alternatives

 * [ssss](http://point-at-infinity.org/ssss/).
 Works for keys but (as far as I know) not files themselves.